Atlas of plant and animal histology

 Flower

-Androceium includes all the stamens of a flower.
+Androecium includes all the stamens of a flower.
 A typical stamen consists of a filament with the anther at the free end.
-The anther is usually an elongated structure divided in two lobes or theca, each containing two pollinic sacs.
-The formation of microspores or male gametes (microsporogenesis) happens in each of these sacs.
-Microspores become the male gametophite or pollen grain.
+The anther is usually an elongated structure with a middle groove that separates the two lobes, also known as theca, each containing two pollen sacs.
+The formation of microspores (microsporogenesis) happens in each of these sacs.
+Microspores become the male gametophyte, or pollen grain, that produces the male gametes.

 Flower

 The stalk-like structure of the pistil is the style.
-The ending upper and sticky part of the style is the stigma.
-In the ovary, macrosporogenesis or formation of macrospore takes place, resulting in the female gametophyte.
-Fertilization and formation of the embryo that develops into the seed happens in the female gametophyte.
+The ending and sticky part of the style is the stigma.
+In the ovary, macrosporogenesis, or the formation of macrospore, takes place, resulting in the female gametophyte.
+Fertilization and the formation of the embryo happens in the female gametophyte, which later becomes the seed.

 The receptacle is the structure where the stamens, petals and sepals are inserted.
-When the ovary rests over the receptacle is referred as superior ovary.
+When the ovary rests over the receptacle, it is referred to as a superior ovary.
 If the receptacle is covering or surrounding half of the ovary height, the ovary is called half-inferior.
-Inferior ovary means that the insertion point of flower structures on the receptacle is higher than the ovary (Figure 2).
+An Inferior ovary means that the insertion point of flower structures on the receptacle is higher than the ovary (Figure 2).

 Flower receptacle

 Figure 2.
-Ovary classification according to the position of the insertion point of sepals, petals and stamens.
+Ovary classification according to the position of the ovary compared with the insertion points of sepals, petals and stamens.

-Loculus is the chamber inside the ovary (Figure 3).
-A flower may have one or several loculi, as many as carpels.
-Loculus contains the ovules with the macropospores that after fertilization become the seeds.
+The oculus is the chamber inside the ovary (Figure 3).
+A flower may have one or several loculi.
+The Loculus contains the ovules.

 Loculus